scippo97sensibleproductions/NOBS.JobSystem/README.md

 ## Key Features

 - **Fluent Configuration:** A clean, expressive API for registering jobs and their dependencies.
-- **Pluggable Storage:** Persist job history to SQL Server, JSON files, or a custom provider.
+- **Pluggable Storage:** Persist job history to SQL Server, MongoDB, SQLite, JSON files, or a custom provider.
 The core system is completely decoupled from the storage layer.
 - **Stable Job Identity:** Use the `[JobName]` attribute to assign a persistent identifier to your jobs, preventing history loss when you refactor class names.
 - **CRON Scheduling:** Define recurring jobs using standard CRON expressions (`minute hour day-of-month month day-of-week`).
 - **Job Chaining:** Create powerful workflows by specifying continuation jobs on success or failure, either statically during registration or dynamically at runtime.